 Online gym membership

 As well as helping you to get well, we want to help you stay well.
-Following the closure of gyms and the introduction of social distancing we have received Member feedback of the growing importance of online gyms.
+Following the closure of gyms and the introduction of social distancing we received Member feedback of the growing importance of online gyms.
 Our Healthy Living benefit helps you live a healthy lifestyle and in response Members can now claim their online gym membership as part of the Healthy Living benefit.
 The criteria below must still be met:

 - You must have been referred by your health care professional to participate in a health management program to address, improve or prevent a specific health or medical condition.